Red Specter FORGE

 Overview

-Red Specter Forge is an automated LLM security testing framework.
+Red Specter FORGE is an automated LLM security testing framework.
 Every existing tool — Garak, PyRIT, Promptfoo — runs limited probe sets and reports pass/fail.
-Forge runs full attack campaigns with adaptive escalation, mutation engines, statistical rigour, and direct integration into AI Shield runtime protection.
+FORGE runs full attack campaigns with adaptive escalation, mutation engines, statistical rigour, and direct integration into AI Shield runtime protection.
 It doesn't ask nicely.
 It finds what breaks.

-Forge provides 10 tools under a single CLI (forge),
+FORGE provides 10 tools under a single CLI (forge),

 1,590 static payloads (5,340+ with mutations), and Ed25519-signed reports with OWASP LLM Top 10 2025